Rainbow Gathering

-Influenced by 1960s counterculture and the non-commercial rock festivals of the early 1970s, Rainbow is a "revitalization movement" with many philosophies and practices that have roots in the historic utopian traditions of the mid–19th century.
-The first Rainbow Gathering was held in Colorado, U.S. in 1972 and was attended by more than 20,000 people.
-In the 1980s, gatherings started to form outside of North America as autonomous, but connected events around the world.
+Influenced by 1960s counterculture and the non-commercial rock festivals of the early 1970s, Rainbow is a "revitalization movement" with many philosophies and practices that have roots in the historic utopian traditions of the mid-19th century.
+The first Rainbow Gathering was held in Colorado in 1972 and was attended by more than 20,000.
+In the 1980s, gatherings started to form outside of North America as autonomous but connected events around the world.

-Media coverage of Rainbow Gatherings has been unfavorable since the 1980s, when journalists started to describe Rainbow Family members in terms such as "aging hippies", "grown-up flower children", or "middle-aged white folks".
+Media coverage of Rainbow Gatherings since the 1980s has described Rainbow Gathering attendees as "aging hippies", "grown-up flower children", or "middle-aged white folks".
 In the 2000s, the media focus shifted to the increase in crime in the local communities closest to Gatherings, ranging from petty crimes like retail theft to violent assaults and serious traffic charges, such as driving under the influence of drugs or alcohol.
-Despite the movement's environmentalist and pacifist aspirations, Gatherings, which are typically held in national forests and other ecologically sensitive areas, are portrayed by media as having a deleterious impact on the local environment and participants have thus developed a reputation for excessive drug and alcohol use, in addition to disruptive and criminal activity.
-This has resulted in increased police presence at Gatherings and a poor reception from community members and business owners in nearby towns.
-Cultural appropriation and misrepresentation of Native American traditions and beliefs have also given the Gathering a poor reception from nearby reservations.
-In the U.S., these issues are also contributing factors to the decline in attendance at regional and national Gatherings.
+Participants have developed a reputation for excessive drug and alcohol use, in addition to engaging in disruptive and criminal activity.
+Cultural appropriation and misrepresentation of Native American traditions and beliefs have also given the Gathering a poor reception from some nearby reservations.
+In the U.S., these issues may be contributing factors in the decline in attendance at regional and national Gatherings.

 Background

-Rainbow Gatherings and the Rainbow Family of Living Light (usually abbreviated to "Rainbow Family") claim to express utopian impulses, bohemianism, hipster and hippie culture.
+Rainbow Gatherings and the Rainbow Family of Living Light (usually abbreviated to "Rainbow Family") claim to express utopian ideals, bohemianism, hipster, and hippie culture.
 The gatherings have roots clearly traceable to the counterculture of the 1960s.

-Rainbow Gatherings have their own jargon, which helps to create a sense of community and express their thoughts on society and social justice.
-In particular, mainstream society is commonly referred to and viewed as "Babylon", a term from the Christian New Testament connoting the participants' widely held belief that modern lifestyles and systems of government are unhealthy, unsustainable, exploitative and out of harmony with the natural systems of the planet.
+Rainbow Gatherings have their own jargon, which helps to create a sense of community and the ability to express attendees' thoughts on society and social justice.
+In particular, mainstream society is commonly referred to and viewed as "Babylon" -- a term also used by Rastafari culture -- from the Christian New Testament connoting the participants' widely held belief that modern lifestyles and systems of government are unhealthy, unsustainable, exploitative, and out of sync with the natural systems of the planet.